"Actually, my dog I think is the only person who consistently loves me all the time." - H.G. Bissinger

 All puppies need to be trained with consistency and love.
 Aussies love to be involved in family activities and do best with families that provide obedience training, socialization and exercise.
 Aussies are naturally reserved around strangers and need to be properly socialized early in their lives.
 They are also extremely loyal dogs; wanting to be by their masters side more than anything else on the planet!
 Aussies are extremely smart and want nothing more than to please their owner.
 They can very easily be trained to do anything!

-We want you and your pup to be set up for success from day 1 which is why every person that submits a reservation fee will automatically get a free lifetime membership to Baxter & Bella's Online Puppy School.
+We want you and your pup to be set up for success from day 1 which is why every person that adopts a puppy from us will automatically get a free lifetime membership to Baxter & Bella's Online Puppy School.
 You can learn more about their program here

 Their is no wrong choice - either a Male or a Female will make a great pet.
 Many folks contact me and specifically want a Male, or they really want a Female.
 Usually it's because that is what they have experience with.
 I think it's more important to choose a puppy on it's temperament, rather then it's gender.
 However, if gender is important to you we will make sure you get the best gender specific pup for your lifestyle.